ssuhung/Kazusa/README.md

 cd <pin root>/source/tools/ManualExamples/
 python3 prep_traces.py　--num_workers <number of workers>
 ```
+(Optional) 5.
+To train the model with traces collected from `libwebp`, uncompressing the npz file and preforming pre-processing is necessary for optimizing the proformance.
+Execute the `util/uncompress_npz.py` script

 # 4. Train and Evaluate
 Train the neural network model by the following command